matomo-org/developer-documentation/docs/profiling-code.md

 You will need to edit the file `piwik.php` and add the below line after the environment is being initiated but after the autoloader was configured.
 This would be typically around [this line](https://github.com/matomo-org/matomo/blob/4.2.1/piwik.php#L52).

-It's not possible currently to simply set the xhprof URL parameter.
+It's not possible to simply set the xhprof URL parameter currently.

 ```php
 \Piwik\Profiler::setupProfilerXHProf(true, true);